-- For high earners who are aware of the likely greater investment risk and lower liquidity that will have to be accepted in return for the attractive tax reliefs offered consider investing into EISs and VCTs. - o for subscriptions to be relieved in tax year 2019/20 they must be made before 6 April 2020. - EISs Up to £1 million can be invested; £2 million where any amount above £1 million is invested in knowledge-intensive companies. - Maximum income tax relief is 30%. - Unlimited CGT deferral relief provided some of the EIS investment potentially qualifies for income tax relief. - To carry back an EIS subscription for tax relief in 2018/19 it must be paid before 6 April 2020. - O VCTs Up to £200,000 can be invested. - Maximum income tax relief is 30%. - No ability to defer CGT, but dividends and capital gains generated on amounts invested within the annual subscription limit are tax free.
+- For high earners who are aware of the likely greater investment risk and lower liquidity that will have to be accepted in return for the attractive tax reliefs, consider investing in EISs and VCTs. - for subscriptions to be relieved in tax year 2022/23 they must be made before 6 April 2023. - EISs Up to £1 million can be invested; £2 million where any amount above £1 million is invested in knowledge-intensive companies. - Maximum income tax relief is 30%. - Unlimited CGT deferral relief provided some of the EIS investment potentially qualifies for income tax relief. - To carry back an EIS subscription for tax relief in 2020/21 it must be paid before 6 April 2023. - VCTs Up to £200,000 can be invested. - Maximum income tax relief is 30%. - No ability to defer CGT, but dividends and capital gains generated on amounts invested within the annual subscription limit are tax-free.